-By now, we are all aware of just how successful AMD’s comeback has been.
-With two generations of Ryzen CPUs being among the most popular, and highest selling processors we have seen.
-To the point that AMD almost dethroned Intel has the processor king in the market.
+By now, we are all aware of just how successful AMD’s comeback has been, to the point that AMD almost dethroned Intel as the processor king in the market.

 However, the one thing that still confuses most people is the difference between the numbers that AMD use for their processors.
-Namely, Ryzen 3, Ryzen 5, and Ryzen 7.
+Namely, Ryzen 3, Ryzen 5, Ryzen 7, and Ryzen 9.

 If we are to go by the general rule of thumb, the higher the number, the better the processor.
 This is the same formula that Intel has been following for years now.

 The Zen architecture also has the Threadripper series of processors, but since they do not use the same numbering scheme that AMD uses for more mainstream processors, we are going to keep them out of the list

 Still, for those who are looking for more information, we are going to be looking at the differences between Ryzen 3, Ryzen 5, and Ryzen 7.
 So, let’s not waste time and have a look, shall we?

 Note: To avoid any complications, we are only considering the desktop variant of processors from the given series.
 The same formula applies to the laptop series of processors, but will not be discussed.

 The first category is the AMD’s Ryzen 3 series of CPUs.
 Believe it or not, this is a lot like Intel Core i3 lineup of processors.
 To start off, in the first generation of Ryzen CPUs, AMD launched 2 processors.
 Namely the Ryzen 3 1200 and 1300X.
 Both of these CPUs were geared towards entry-level users, and were overclockable with the TDP of 65 watts.